 Industrial ammonia synthesis

 Much of our current understanding is based on pioneering studies by Ertl, Somoraji and many others, who investigated idealized iron surfaces.
-Ertl and coworkers proposed Fe2N nitrides formed at the surface and that a metastable Fe4N formed in situ, while Herzog and coworkers proposed the formation of subnitrides with an Fe(10-20)N composition.
+Ertl and coworkers proposed Fe2N nitrides formed at the surface and that a metastable Fe4N formed in situ, while Herzog and coworkers proposed the formation of subnitrides with a Fe(10-20)N composition.
 However, to date the formation of iron-nitride phases in the ammonia synthesis catalysts have yet to be directly observed.
-Some argue that this is due to the limited range of experimental methods that may be readily applied under the high temperature and high-pressure operating conditions (200 bar and 500 C) of the industrial catalyst.
+Some argue that this is due to the limited range of experimental methods that may be readily applied to the high temperature and high-pressure operating conditions (200 bar and 500 C) of the industrial catalyst.
 In this context, hard x-ray probes may provide an ideal means to obtain direct insight into the detailed mechanism.

 Biological ammonia synthesis

 The reduction of dinitrogen to bioavailable ammonia is a process fundamental for life.
 In biology, this is enabled by the nitrogenase enzymes, which contain complex Fe7S9M metalloclusters at the active site (where M=Mo, V or Fe).
 The reactivity of the enzymes varies greatly, depending on the identity of M. However, the site of substrate interaction remains unknown.
 Does the heterometal (M) serve as a substrate binding site?
 Or does it simply tune the electronic structure for optimal reactivity?
 The answers to these questions are key to understanding how the biological active site is able to break the triple bond of nitrogen under ambient temperatures and pressures.